-Allison Eid of Colorado is an associate justice of the Colorado Supreme Court.
-Colorado Governor Bill Owens appointed her to the seat in 2006; she was later retained for a full term by the voters (with 75% of voters favoring retention).
-Prior to her judicial service, Justice Eid served as Colorado’s solicitor general and as a law professor at the University of Colorado.
-Justice Eid attended the University of Chicago Law School, and she clerked for Justice Clarence Thomas.
+Allison Eid of Colorado is a judge on the U.S. Court of Appeals for the Tenth Circuit.
+She was appointed by President Trump and replaced Neil Gorsuch.
+She previously served as an associate justice of the Colorado Supreme Court.
+Colorado Governor Bill Owens appointed her to the seat in 2006; she was later retained for a full term by the voters.
+Prior to her judicial service, Judge Eid served as Colorado’s solicitor general and as a law professor at the University of Colorado.
+Judge Eid attended the University of Chicago Law School, and she clerked for Justice Clarence Thomas.

 Regents of the University of Colorado v.
 Students for Concealed Carry on Campus

 The SCCC claimed that the Colorado Board of Regent’s policy prohibiting guns on campuses violated the Colorado Concealed Carry Act and the Colorado Constitution’s right to bear arms.
 Justice Eid’s majority opinion held that the act preempted the Board’s authority to regulate handguns on campus.
 Justice Eid then affirmed that the Students had stated a claim for relief and declined to consider the constitutional claim since affirmation was based on statutory grounds.

 Coats was terminated for the use of medical marijuana, which Colorado’s Medical Marijuana Amendment permitted.
 But using medical marijuana remains impermissible under the federal Controlled Substances Act.
 Justice Eid held that under the Supremacy Clause, an act that is unlawful under federal law cannot be deemed lawful under state law.
 As such, the court upheld the lower courts’ dismissal of the action for failure to state a claim.

 Lucht’s Concrete Pumping v.
 Horner